What are Your Burning Relationship Issues?

-To get the most value from your first sessions it helps to have a sense of what your burning issues are.
+To get the most value from your first session it helps to have a sense of what your burning relationship issues are.

 It can be tempting to ‘air your laundry’ and explain in great detail all the things your partner has done to upset you and build your case.
 The fact is counselling is not an episode of Judge Judy and our goal is not to incriminate or direct blame.
 Instead thinking about your issues with a ‘solution focus’ can help you avoid common but unproductive patterns.

 Let’s take a look at some helpful ideas to embrace for the best couples counselling experience.

 Be Open Minded to Positive Solutions & Change

 Having an open mind with a willingness to work toward solutions is an ideal approach.
 Talking through your top priority problems in your relationship, being less reactive and more inquisitive will be of great benefit.

 Perhaps think of it like you’re an investigator and your job is to uncover and understand the motives and reasons behind the events and issues at hand.

 Keep Your Eye on the Big Picture

 While it’s necessary to talk about the small details at times, losing sight of the ‘forest from the trees’ can set you back or take you off course and delay progress making real changes and healing.

 Couples Counselling Takes Time